Park Avenue main line: 21st century

 On May 17, 2016, a fire started under the Park Avenue Viaduct at 118th Street when a plant nursery that had been leasing space under the viaduct from the city spilled fuel on a hot generator.
 Temporary repairs allowed for the resumption of service.
 In July, the MTA Board approved the allocation of $3.3 million to pay for the construction of temporary supports for the structure, which would eliminate speed restrictions imposed for diesel locomotives.
 That same month, the MTA moved to sue the city over the fire.
 The temporary repairs were completed in September, and permanent repairs were completed in November.
 The permanent repairs, which replaced a support column, cost $6 million.
-After the fire, Metro-North assessed the condition of the entire viaduct and identified sections that critically needed to be replaced.
+After the fire, Metro-North assessed the condition of the entire viaduct and identified critical sections that needed to be replaced.
 In May 2019, Metro-North announced, as part of its Way Ahead plan to improve service, that it would request funding to replace the Park Avenue Viaduct and repair the Park Avenue Tunnel as part of the MTA's upcoming 2020–2024 Capital Program.

-In September 2019, the Capital Program was released by the MTA and approved by the MTA Board; it includes $159.6 million for improvements in the tunnel, $386.9 million in funding to replace the viaduct, and $348.8 million to repair the Grand Central Terminal trainshed.
-The viaduct and trainshed projects will be completed in multiple stages and will be completed in future capital programs.
+In September 2019, the Capital Program was released by the MTA and approved by the MTA Board; it includes $159.6 million for improvements in the tunnel, $386.9 million in funding to replace the viaduct, and $348.8 million to repair the Grand Central Terminal train shed.
+The viaduct and train shed projects will be completed in multiple stages and will be completed in future capital programs.
 The first stage of the viaduct project consists of inspections, design work, and the replacement of the most critical portions of the viaduct.
-During the first part of the trainshed project, the first section of trainshed will be replaced and design work will be completed for the next part.
-The trainshed repairs will address the deterioration of the trainshed's roof and its support due to the intrusion of water and salt from Park Avenue.
+During the first part of the train shed project, the first section of train shed will be replaced and design work will be completed for the next part.
+The train shed repairs will address the deterioration of the train shed's roof and its support due to the intrusion of water and salt from Park Avenue.
 The Park Avenue Tunnel project will construct four new emergency exits in two locations.
+As part of the train shed project, about 650000 ft2 of the roof would be replaced; this involved replacing the roadways and sidewalks above the train shed.
+By 2024, the cost of the train shed replacement had increased to $1.7 billion.